Thewbi/arduino_pid/encoder_test/README.md

 }
 ```

-Inside the rising edge interrupt handler attached to encoder wire A (green), the value of encoder wire B (blue) is read.
+Inside the rising edge interrupt handler attached to encoder wire A (yellow), the value of encoder wire B (green) is read.
-Looking at the state of wire B during an interrupt yields the following insight: If B is positive, the motor turned into one direction,
+Looking at the state of wire B (green) during an interrupt yields the following insight: If B is positive, the motor turned into one direction,
 if B is negative, the motor turned into the other direction by a single increment.

 When the sketch is uploaded and running and the motor has power (between 0V and 12V), open the serial monitor and set it to 9600 baud.